TamzinBoyd/punkAPI/README.md

 I used Enzyme to test that each component rendered correctly.

 TO DO
+-Not Found page is currently showing at the end of the page rather than just when triggered

 - Test more elements of the page and learn how to interact with the API results